Cell The Unit of Life NEET Previous Year Question Paper (PYQ)

 4. Transportation

-Solution: The cytoskeleton is a network of protein filaments found in the cytoplasm of cells.
-It plays a crucial role in providing structural support, maintaining cell shape, and facilitating various cellular processes.
+Answer: The cytoskeleton is a network of protein filaments found in the cytoplasm of cells.
+It plays an important role in providing structural support, maintaining cell shape, and facilitating various cellular processes.
 One of the key functions of the cytoskeleton is cell motility, which includes the movement of cells themselves and the movement of cellular components within the cell.

 Hence, the correct answer is Option 3) Motility.